A wetland in fall with colorful trees surrounding the water

 The District's Watershed Conservation efforts include a county-wide water quality monitoring program, watershed education, outreach and stewardship activities.
 The monitoring program was initiated in 1987 to assess and track surface water quality in rapidly developing Pike County.

-One of the first of Its kind among PA's 66 conservation districts, the program has evolved into a watershed-based tool for focusing attention on Pike County's High Quality and Exceptional Value waterways.
+One of the first of its kind among PA's 66 conservation districts, the program has evolved into a watershed-based tool for focusing attention on Pike County's High Quality and Exceptional Value waterways.

 Eighteen watersheds are monitored at stream baseline, non-point source and special study site locations.
 Since 2006, the Conservation District has added groundwater monitoring as a component of the water quality program.